christensenjairus/ClusterCreator/README.md

 * Optional dual stack networking
 * Proxmox pool configuration
 * Custom network & vlan Unifi configuration (optional)
-* Custom worker classes (general, database, and storage are included, but you can add more)
+* Custom worker classes (general, database, storage, and gpu are included, but you can add more)
 * Custom quantities of control-plane, etcd, and custom worker nodes
 * Custom hardware requirements for each node class
 * Custom disk configurations